 The Australia Institute surveyed 511 South Australians about Voluntary Assisted Dying (VAD) laws in February 2021 in the lead up to the issue being debated in the South Australian State Parliament.

 They found that more than 4 in 5 South Australians (83%) of respondents supported the Victorian model of VAD being adopted in their state.
-Just one in ten (10%)
+Just one in ten (10%) opposed the model.

 A bill, based on Victoria assisted dying law, is currently making it's way through the South Australian Parliament.